microsoft/presidio/CONTRIBUTING.md

    - Utilize Scikit-learn or similar

    Scikit-learn models tend to be fast, but usually have lower accuracy than deep learning methods.
 However, for well defined problems with well defined features, they can provide very good results.
-   Since deep learning models tend to be complex and slow, we encourage you to first test a traditional approach (like Conditional Random Fields) before going directly into state-of-the-art *Sesame-Street* character based models ^_^.
+   Since deep learning models tend to be complex and slow, we encourage you to first test a traditional approach (like Conditional Random Fields) before going directly into state-of-the-art *Sesame-Street* character based models...
    When building such model, you would need to extend the [EntityRecognizer](presidio-analyzer/analyzer/entity_recognizer.py) class.

    - Use custom logic